outdreamer/build-a-cure/docs/tasks/interface_query_design_logic.md

+  - use isolatability/inevitability/uniqueness as a structural foundation for interface conversion/generation logic

+    - identify 'inevitable' definition routes that are unique which can be used as a default generation intent for the core data included for app functionality
+      - example: a definition route that cant be used as a definition of both balance & power, just one
+      - unique intents are also a useful foundation structure for the intent interface

+    - apply structures to overlaps in definition routes
+      - find the adjacent structure without contradictions, that doesnt resolve to either specific option, within the limits of both definition routes
+        - lack/limit :: resource
+        - function :: resource
+          - resource-generating function :: resource
+            - resource :: function

   - organize examples of logic for functions (interface query design logic)

     - document locked objects that are inputs to core objects (like functions & concepts)